Informed Consent for Teletherapy and Online Therapy

 Release of Information Form

-By signing this release, I give my therapist consent to speak with the person/care provider listed below regarding my case.
-This person is located 10-15 minutes away from where I am during out teletherapy sessions.
-I understand this person will be contacted if my therapist determines that I am in an emregency or crisis situation.
+By signing this release, I give my therapist consent to speak with the person/care provider listed above if my therapist determines that I am having an emergency or am in crisis.
+This person is located 10-15 minutes away from where I am during our teletherapy sessions.

 Your information will be encrypted.